Sheep Dog Demonstrations & International Trialist.

 Richard Fawcett, a local farmer and sheepdog handler, has been demonstrating his working sheepdogs on a regular basis for over

 30 years at his farm in beautiful Upper Wensleydale, near Hawes.
-He has been involved in sheep dog trialing and

 In 1987, Richard did a sheepdog demonstration on the farm for the local church.
 It was so popular that he decided to do a few more that summer.
 Since then, from May to October, every Thursday, " rain or shine ", on the Old Golf Links, half way between Hawes and Hardraw, there's been a demo.